-Terminal Access Controller Access-Control System Plus (TACACS+) was conceived initially as a general Authentication, Authorization and Accounting protocol.
-It's use today is mainly confined to Device Administration: authenticating access to network devices, providing central authorization of operations, and audit of those operations.
+This document describes the Terminal Access Controller Access-Control System Plus (TACACS+) protocol.
+It was conceived initially as a general Authentication, Authorization and Accounting (AAA) protocol.
+It is widely deployed today but is mainly confined for a specific subset of AAA: Device Administration, that is: authenticating access to network devices, providing central authorization of operations, and audit of those operations.

 A wide range of TACACS+ clients and servers are already deployed in the field.
-The TACACS+ protocol they are based on is defined in a draft document that was originally intended for IETF publication, and is known as 'The Draft' [TheDraft].
-This did not address all of the key security concerns which are considered when designing modern standards.
+The TACACS+ protocol they are based on is defined in a draft document that was originally intended for IETF publication, but was never standardized.
+The draft document is known as 'The Draft' [TheDraft].

+This Draft was a product of its time, and did not address all of the key security concerns which are considered when designing modern standards.
 Deployment must therefore be executed with care.
 These concerns are addressed in the security section (Section 10).

-This is intended to document the TACACS+ protocol as it is currently deployed.
+The primary intent of this informational document is to clarify the subset of 'The Draft' which is common to implementations supporting Device Administration.
 It is intended that all implementations which conform to this document will conform to 'The Draft'.
-However, attention is drawn to the following specific adjustments of the protocol specification from 'The Draft':
+However, it is not intended that all implementations which conform to 'The Draft' will conform to this document.
+The following features from 'The Draft' have been removed: